nurdwerks/storymaker/Books/Book 1 - The Iron Selection/Chapter_16_The_Selection_Begins.md

 - **Key Event:** The girl escapes.
 Squad Bronze is crushed—nothing left but a red smear.

   - _Character Defining Moment:_ **Kaelen Night** — Looks calculated, not horrified, noting "Efficiency.
 The weak are filtered out by the environment."
-  - _Key Dialog:_ **Angelica Vance:** "Vane didn't just build an obstacle course.
+  - _Key Dialog:_ **Angelica Ward:** "Vane didn't just build an obstacle course.
 He built a meat grinder."

 ---